A look at deadly flooding incidents in slot canyons | New Country 923

 Eleven hikers were killed in August 1997 when a 40-foot-high wall of water from an unexpected rainstorm boomed through a narrow, twisting series of series of corkscrew-curved walls known as Lower Antelope Canyon, near Page, Arizona.

-Some of the hikers were washed four miles down the canyon, which is on Navajo land.
+Some of the hikers were washed 4 miles down the canyon, which is on Navajo land.

 The hikers included two people from the U.S., seven from France, one from Britain and one from Switzerland, officials said at the time.